slateci/slate-client-server/resources/docs/client_manual.md

 ### cluster list-allowed

-List all VOs allowed to run applications on a cluster.
+List all groups allowed to run applications on a cluster.

-By default only the VO which owns a cluster may run applications on it.
-Additional VOs may be granted access using the `cluster allow-vo` command.
+By default only the group which owns a cluster may run applications on it.
+Additional groups may be granted access using the `cluster allow-group` command.

 Example:

 	$ slate cluster list-allowed my-cluster
 	Name      ID
-	slate-dev vo_PTsReW02sI8
+	slate-dev group_PTsReW02sI8

 ### cluster allow-vo

-Grant a VO access to use a cluster.
+Grant a group access to use a cluster.

-Only members of the VO which owns a cluster can grant access to it.
-Granting access to the special VO pseudo-ID `*` will allow _any_ VO (including subsequently created VOs) to use the cluster.
+Only members of the group which owns a cluster can grant access to it.
+Granting access to the special group pseudo-ID `*` will allow _any_ group (including subsequently created groups) to use the cluster.

 Example:

-	$ slate cluster allow-vo my-cluster another-vo
+	$ slate cluster allow-group my-cluster another-vo
-	Successfully granted VO another-vo access to cluster my-cluster
+	Successfully granted group another-group access to cluster my-cluster
 	$ slate cluster list-allowed my-cluster
 	Name       ID
-	slate-dev  vo_PTsReW02sI8
+	slate-dev  group_PTsReW02sI8
-	another-vo vo_NUKQUeNjMMo
+	another-group group_NUKQUeNjMMo

 ### cluster deny-vo

-Revoke a VO's access to use a cluster.
+Revoke a group's access to use a cluster.

-Only members of the VO which owns a cluster can revoke access to it.
-The owning VO's access cannot be revoked.
-Revoking access for the VO pseudo-ID `*` removes permission for VOs not specifically granted access to use the cluster.
+Only members of the group which owns a cluster can revoke access to it.
+The owning group's access cannot be revoked.
+Revoking access for the group pseudo-ID `*` removes permission for groups not specifically granted access to use the cluster.

 Example:

-	$ slate cluster deny-vo my-cluster another-vo
+	$ slate cluster deny-group my-cluster another-vo
-	Successfully revoked VO another-vo access to cluster my-cluster
+	Successfully revoked Group another-group access to cluster my-cluster
 	$ slate cluster list-allowed my-cluster
 	Name       ID
-	slate-dev  vo_PTsReW02sI8
+	slate-dev  group_PTsReW02sI8

-### cluster list-vo-allowed-apps
+### cluster list-group-allowed-apps

-List applications a VO is allowed to use on a cluster.
+List applications a group is allowed to use on a cluster.

-By default, a VO which has been granted access to a cluster may install any application there, but the cluster administrators may place restrictions on which applications the VO may use.
+By default, a group which has been granted access to a cluster may install any application there, but the cluster administrators may place restrictions on which applications the group may use.
 This command allows inspections of which restrictions, if any, are in effect.

 Example:

-	$ slate cluster list-vo-allowed-apps my-cluster my-vo
+	$ slate cluster list-group-allowed-apps my-cluster my-vo
 	Name
 	<all>
-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	nginx
 	osg-frontier-squid

-### cluster allow-vo-app
+### cluster allow-group-app

-Grant a VO permission to use an application on a cluster.
+Grant a group permission to use an application on a cluster.

-By default, a VO which has been granted access to a cluster may install any application there.
+By default, a group which has been granted access to a cluster may install any application there.
 Granting access to one or more specifically named applications replaces this universal permission with permission to use only the specific applications.
 Universal permission can be restored by granting permission for the special pseudo-application `*`.

 Example:

-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	<all>
-	$ ./slate cluster allow-vo-app my-cluster another-vo osg-frontier-squid Successfully granted VO another-vo permission to use osg-frontier-squid on cluster my-cluster
+	$ ./slate cluster allow-group-app my-cluster another-group osg-frontier-squid Successfully granted group another-group permission to use osg-frontier-squid on cluster my-cluster
-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	osg-frontier-squid
-	$ ./slate cluster allow-vo-app my-cluster another-vo '*' Successfully granted VO another-vo permission to use * on cluster my-cluster
+	$ ./slate cluster allow-group-app my-cluster another-group '*' Successfully granted Group another-group permission to use * on cluster my-cluster
-	$ ./slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ ./slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	<all>

-### cluster deny-vo-app
+### cluster deny-group-app

-Remove a VO's permission to use an application on a cluster.
+Remove a group's permission to use an application on a cluster.

-By default, a VO which has been granted access to a cluster may install any application there.
+By default, a group which has been granted access to a cluster may install any application there.
 This universal permission can be removed by denying permission for the special pseudo-application `*`, which also removes any permissions granted for specific applications.
 Permission can also be revoked for single applications.

 Example:

-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	<all>
-	$ ./slate cluster deny-vo-app my-cluster another-vo '*' Successfully removed VO another-vo permission to use * on cluster my-cluster
+	$ ./slate cluster deny-group-app my-cluster another-group '*' Successfully removed group another-group permission to use * on cluster my-cluster
-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
-	$ ./slate cluster allow-vo-app my-cluster another-vo osg-frontier-squid Successfully granted VO another-vo permission to use osg-frontier-squid on cluster my-cluster
+	$ ./slate cluster allow-group-app my-cluster another-group osg-frontier-squid Successfully granted group another-group permission to use osg-frontier-squid on cluster my-cluster
-	$ ./slate cluster allow-vo-app my-cluster another-vo nginx Successfully granted VO another-vo permission to use nginx on cluster my-cluster
+	$ ./slate cluster allow-group-app my-cluster another-group nginx Successfully granted group another-group permission to use nginx on cluster my-cluster
-	$ ./slate cluster deny-vo-app my-cluster another-vo nginx Successfully removed VO another-vo permission to use nginx on cluster my-cluster
+	$ ./slate cluster deny-group-app my-cluster another-group nginx Successfully removed group another-group permission to use nginx on cluster my-cluster
-	$ slate cluster list-vo-allowed-apps my-cluster another-vo
+	$ slate cluster list-group-allowed-apps my-cluster another-vo
 	Name
 	osg-frontier-squid